3 Lecture 2: Introduction to Causal Inference

 3.1 Introduction

 We now dive deeper into causal inference and the counterfactual problem.
-We show why randomized trails solve that counterfactual problem, but also how the counterfactual problem is still a problem when using observational data.
+We show why randomized trials solve the counterfactual problem, but also why it remains a challenge when using observational data.

-The lecture slide are displayed in full below:
+The lecture slides are displayed in full below:

 Figure 3.1: Slides for 3 Introduction to Causal Inference.